 - How long does it take us to onboard new users, and do we have a checklist of the onboarding process?

 - Do we offer contextual support and guidance, and are we able to proactively reach out to our users if they appear to be struggling?

 This is not a definitive list of questions to ask, but they provide some food for thought.
-If you want to evaluate how solid your user onboarding experience is, then you can use our User Onboarding Experience Calculator to see how you fare and how you can improve your processes.
+If you want to evaluate how solid your user onboarding experience is, then you can use our For more information visit our blog to see how you fare and how you can improve your processes.